dell/csi-baremetal/CONTRIBUTING.md

 # Baremetal CSI Plugin Contributing Guide

 ## Workflow overview

+### Code style convention
+1. Imports statement should be divided into 3 blocks each block is separated from others by empty line.
+ - First block should contain only imports from standard library.
+ - Second - external libraries imports.
+ - Third - our internal imports that don't relate to that repository (baremetal-csi-plugin).
+ - Forth - internal imports that relates to that repository (baremetal-csi-plugin).
+If there are no imports from some block, that block should be omitted.

+2. If some structure have a field with logger, that field should be the last in the structure declaration.

 ### Before PR Creation
 1. If there is no JIRA issue for the problem you're going to solve, create one under []() project.
 2. The branch type should be **bugfix** or **feature** based on the JIRA issue type: